Ariana Grande Lookalike Jami Alix Flooded With Comments Comparing Her To The Singer

 In some of her Instagram posts, such as a post from a month ago where she showcased her new hair extensions, some users couldn’t help but quote Grande’s songs in the comments.

-Just a year younger then Grande in age, one major difference between the blogger’s Instagram and Ariana’s is the lack of the singer’s signature high ponytail.
+Just a year younger than Grande in age, one major difference between the blogger’s Instagram and Ariana’s is the lack of the singer’s signature high ponytail.

 Just four hours ago, Ariana’s lookalike dished on her love for caramelized onion pizza as she welcomed her new influx of Instagram followers.
 In the comments, many were quick to point out her following would likely continue to grow as more and more people compared her to Grande.